Why Were Life Savers Holes Discontinued? The Real Story (2026)

 Why were Life Savers Holes discontinued?

-The short answer: Life Savers Holes were discontinued after a packaging safety issue led to a recall in 1991.
-The candy briefly returned with updated packaging, but it never regained momentum and soon disappeared.
+The short answer: A packaging safety issue led to a recall in 1991.
+The candy came back with updated packaging, but the relaunch wound down quickly and it disappeared.

 Key factors: